splunk/observability-workshop/docs/monitoring-as-code/terraform.md

     Apply complete!
 Resources: 92 added, 0 changed, 0 destroyed.
     ```

-Once the apply has completed, validate that the detectors were created, under the **Alerts → Detectors**.
+Once the apply has completed, validate that the detectors were created, under the **Alerts & Detectors** and click on the **Detectors** tab.
 They will be prefixed by the hostname of your instance.
 To check the prefix value run:

 === "Shell Command"